Available with Geostatistical Analyst license.

 Which output surface types are available for each interpolation method?

-The following table shows the available output surface types for each interpolation method.
+In the following table, the symbol indicates the available output surface types for each interpolation method.

 |Interpolation method||Predictions||Prediction standard errors||Quantile maps||Probability maps||Standard errors of indicators||Condition Number|